balyanarm/TaskManager/README.md

 2. run DbInitializer project to seed the db
 3. run API project

-Swagger UI will will be opened.
+Swagger UI will be opened.

-## Default user credantion to Login
+## Default user credantials to Login
 userName - Admin

 password - Password1!